 - 3.33.
-The 2016-2022 South Dublin County Development Plan predates the Urban Development and Building Height Guidelines and therefore does not take account of the Guidelines. - 3.34.
+The 2022-2028 draft South Dublin County Development Plan postdates the Urban Development and Building Height Guidelines and potentially would therefore be argued to take account of the Guidelines.
+By reference to the implementation of the provisions of the LAP, the development is not in line with the requirements of the draft Development Plan. - 3.34.
 Where the relevant development plan, local area plan or planning scheme pre-dates these guidelines, can it be demonstrated that implementation of the pre-existing policies and objectives of the relevant plan or planning scheme does not align with and support the objectives and policies of the National Planning Framework? - 3.35.
-The 2016-2022 Development Plan does not provide for height or density criteria relative to the subject site; however, it does make reference to developments being in accordance with density provisions of Local Area Plans (the proposal exceeds the maximum plot ratio (as a metric of density) of the LAP. - 3.36.
-The LAP was adopted in July 2020 after the Building Height Guidelines, however as provided for by SPPR3, development may still be permitted where the Development Management Criteria are satisfied, as set out in the following response to the criteria.
+Both the 2022-2028 draft Development Plan, if adopted prior to a decision being made on this application, and the LAP post date the National Planning Framework and Building Height Guidelines, however as provided for by SPPR3, development may still be permitted where the Development Management Criteria are satisfied, as set out in the following response to the criteria.